Plasma membrane: Definition, Structure, Functions, Composition

 3. Glycolipids.

-• Hydrophobic head end – it is a water-loving part of phospholipid molecules and is called the polar end.
+• Phospholipids are amphipathic.
+These have hydrophilic heads and hydrophobic tails.
+The hydrophobic head end is a water-loving part of phospholipid molecules called the polar end.
 It is formed of choline phosphate.

 • Hydrophobic tail end – It is a water-hating part that moves away from water and is known as the nonpolar end.
 It is formed of two molecules of fatty acids.
 Both these molecules are joined to the backbone of glycerol through their carboxyl group (-COOH).
 Glycerol, in turn, is joined to the hydrophilic head,